nathanlesage/conferia/docs/organizers-guide.md

 visitors may run into so-called CORS errors.

 Then, add the corresponding code to your page, and provide the path to your CSV file.
 Adapt the various configuration options as necessary.
+Refer to the [configuration guide](configuration.md) for a complete list of configuration options.

 ```html
 <!-- Import Conferia.js-specific styles. -->